Canticle

 Friends Who Sing Together

 Many of us have been or are currently music students or teachers.
-Coming together in the summer to sing and interact with each other and our audiences is a refreshing break from the school year's cycle.Our goal is to offer the time we share and the music we make together to God as a canticle — a song of praise.
+Coming together in the summer to sing and interact with each other and our audiences is a refreshing break from the school year's cycle.Canticle operates as a music ministry of Gracepointe Church in Dover, Ohio.

 Tour Blog